Planet Aid: Operations

-Planet Aid collects used clothing through a wide network of donation bins placed on public and private property, donation centers, and curbside pickups.
+Planet Aid, Inc. collects used clothing through a wide network of donation bins placed on public and private property, donation centers, and curbside pickups.
 The group has collaborated with local businesses and other organizations to place bins on their property, with an aim to make donations more convenient and thus increase recycling rates.
 The group states that recycling used clothing and shoes contributes to reduced emissions of greenhouse gases and helps in reducing the amount of waste that municipalities must haul from residences.
 It was estimated as of 2008 that the organization collects and resells over 70 million pounds of clothing per year.
 As of February 2016, the organization has collection bins in 23 states in the United States.

 Charities like Planet Aid that collect used clothing sell them both domestically and on the international market.
 According to Planet Aid, the proceeds from resold donated clothes and recycled textiles are used to fund international development projects via organizations in Africa, Asia, and the Americas.
 However, the program does on occasion donate bedding and winter clothing from its collections to local US resident in needs.
 As of 2015, 94% of its grant funding is directed to programs operated as part of the Humana People to People (HPP) Federation.

 In November 2015, the US State Department sponsored an educational visit of Planet Aid's Elkridge, Maryland headquarters for a delegation of Russian recycling experts to learn how Planet Aid sorts and handles 100 million pounds of donated textiles every year and how they can develop similar practices and infrastructure in that country.